mozilla-conduit/conduit-docs/git-hg-sync.rst

 .. note:: For more deployment flexibility, Pulse parameters are overridable via environment variables.

-`Pulse <https://wiki.mozilla.org/Auto-tools/Projects/Pulse>`_ in an AMQP pub/sub service based on RabbitMQ.
+`Pulse <https://wiki.mozilla.org/Auto-tools/Projects/Pulse>`_ is an AMQP pub/sub service based on RabbitMQ.
 However, it enforces a handful of additional rules.
 Most importantly:

 * exchanges should be named ``exchange/<clientId>/<name>``,
 * they should be of type ``topic``, and